 Orthokeratology (ortho-k) is the temporary reshaping of the cornea.
 Custom-made lenses are worn overnight to provide clear vision throughout the day.
 Ortho-k is used to correct and slow down myopia (nearsightedness) in children, and to correct presbyopia (age-related farsightedness) in adults.

-At Mississauga Vision Centre and Brampton Vision Centre, your child can receive advanced myopia care to avoid higher prescriptions and an increased risk of eye disease.
-As an optometrist trained and experienced in fitting ortho-k lenses, our team of eye doctors will carry out an eye exam and evaluate whether ortho-k is the best treatment for your child.
+At Mississauga Vision Centre and Brampton Vision Centre, your child can receive advanced myopia care to avoid their myopia from continually worsening and increasing the risks of eye disease.
+An optometrist trained and experienced in fitting ortho-k lenses, our team of eye doctors will carry out an eye exam and evaluate whether ortho-k is the best treatment for your child.